getodk/docs/docs/collect-troubleshooting.rst

 This error points to a form design issue.
 If you get the error while filling out a form, please talk to the person who asked you to fill that form out.

 If you are the person who built the form, you will need to change the form design to fix the issue.
-To understand and fix this error, start by looking at the fields listed to identify which part of the field is repeated.
+To fix this error, start by looking at the fields listed to identify which part of the field is repeated.
 If the fields start with ``/data``, the issue has to do with :ref:`repeats <troubleshoot-repeated-field-repeats>`.
-If the fields start with ``instance('<some name>')``, the issue has to do with :ref:`looking up a value in a dataset <troubleshoot-repeated-field-dataset>`.
+If the fields start with ``instance(``, the issue has to do with :ref:`looking up a value in a dataset <troubleshoot-repeated-field-dataset>`.

 .. warning::

   The web form preview will not show this error.
 Instead, it will default to always using the first repeated value.
-This is usually not the desired behavior and can be more difficult to identify.
 We recommend using ODK Collect to test forms with repeats.

 .. _troubleshoot-repeated-field-repeats: